RicePerson/KTANExpert/README.md

 # Module Instructions

+## How to read these instructions
+For every completed module in this Expert, there are accompanying instructions on how to properly input details, and comply with instructions.
+Every module has a description with basic instructions, as well as an example with real-world modules with what the player enters and what the expert outputs
+For ease of following the plot, the Player is marked by a :red_circle: and the Expert is followed by a :large_blue_circle:.
+Anything that would be typed into the command window or is recieved from the command window with look like `this`.

+## Glossary
+- **KTANE Module:** A module on the bomb in Keep Talking and Nobody Explodes
+- **Expert:large_blue_circle::** The program this README accompanys
+- **Player:red_circle::** You!
+- **Repeat:** Some modules require that you do the module a few times, each with differing details.
+Each time you do the module is a Repeat
+- **Command Window:** The window that you enter inputs into
+- **Input(s):** Things the Player will type into the command window, then press ENTER
+- **Output(s):** Things the Expert will tell the Player in the command window

 ## Wires
 Select the number of wires present in the module (including cut wires from previous attempts).
 Enter each wire color from the top (which is considered the first wire in the expert) to the bottom.